A whole region, not one town

 Bay-side calm, Atlantic surf, national seashore dunes, and family beach days all pull the trip in different directions.
 That is exactly why the right route matters here.

-Cape Cod is much stronger once you decide whether the trip wants towns, itineraries, or a more classic beach-and-lighthouse rhythm.
+Cape Cod is clearer once you decide whether the trip is town-led, beach-led, or built around a longer Outer Cape route.

 Build the route